adrn/gala/docs/getting_started.rst

 the :ref:`tutorials <tutorials>` or by perusing the :ref:`user guide
 <gala-user-guide>`.
 Some other commonly used functionality includes:

-- Generating simulated "mock" stellar stream models (`gala.dynamics.mockstream`)
+- :ref:`Generating simulated "mock" stellar stream models <gala-mockstreams>`
-- stream and great circle coordinates
+- :ref:`Stellar stream and great circle coordinate systems <gala-coordinates>`
-- action-angle
+- :ref:`Transformations to action-angle coordinates <gala-actionangle>`
-- chaos indicators
+- :ref:`Nonlinear dynamics and chaos indicators <gala-nonlinear-dynamics>`

 Where to go from here